italia/spid-cie-oidc-django/README.md

 __This project is a WiP, please wait for the first stable release v0.6.0.__

-SPID/CIE OIDC Federation is a suite of Django applications designed to make it easy to build an [Openid Connect Federation](https://openid.net/specs/openid-connect-federation-1_0.html).

-We have 4 applications, which can be installed separately within a django project.
+SPID/CIE OIDC Federation is a suite of Django applications designed to make it easy to build an [Openid Connect Federation](https://openid.net/specs/openid-connect-federation-1_0.html), each of these can be installed separately within a django project:

 1. __OIDC Federation 1.0 Authority/Intermediary__ (spid_cie_oidc.entity) with the following endpoints:
     - entity configuration (.well-known/openid-federation)